 Much like any advertising strategy, garnering success with Google Discovery Ads requires following a number of best practices that set a strong foundation for driving campaign results and increasing conversions.

-Let’s take a look at the following the four Google Discovery Ads best practices that you need to keep in mind going forward;
+Let’s take a look at the four Google Discovery Ads best practices that you need to keep in mind going forward.

 1. Creative quality

 When curating your discovery ad, it is imperative to remember that this may be a customer’s very first touchpoint with your brand.
 First impressions are crucial, with 55% of initial opinion being based on visuals.

 To ensure that you give yourself the best chance possible in the eye of the consumer, only use high-resolution images that display a creative, yet clear, idea of your product.

 Try to avoid using images that are poorly cropped, as well as an excessive amount of text or a cluttered, busy background as these can distract leads from the central viewpoint.